GregoireMath/ci-cd_project/README.md

 After install Docker and dependencies, you must create an image with the docker file:

 ### Go in the folder
-sudo docker build . -t apppython
+sudo docker build . -t <Image's Name>

 ### To launch in backgrounp :
-sudo docker run -d -p 3232:5000 --name TEST1 apppython
+sudo docker run -d -p 3232:5000 --name <Container's Name> <Image>

 ### In an browser :
 http://localhost:3232